nicoespeon/understandlegacycode.com/content/blog/5-coding-exercises-to-practice-refactoring-legacy-code/index.md

 Whether you're done or you're stuck, you can throw it away and start over!
 No deadline.
 Nothing to ship.
 Just a playground to try things 👌

+I sorted these katas in increasing difficulty order.

 ### 1. The Gilded Rose

 ![](./gilded-rose.jpg)

 This one is my favorite.

-It's **the perfect first kata** to practice refactoring Legacy Code.
+It's **the perfect kata to get started** with refactoring Legacy Code.

 👉 [github.com/emilybache/GildedRose-Refactoring-Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata)